cameronjacobson/Phreezer/README.md

 # Phreezer

 My take on sebastianbergmann/php-object-freezer.
-Currently with only slight modifications.
+At this point there have been significant modifications.

 ## see examples in: